weaverdn/Mapinator_Simulation/README.md

 5. `tiervalues`: List of values of graduates from each tier.
 Intended for values between 0 and 1.

-6. 'rounds`: Number of times simulation is repeated.
+6. `rounds`: Number of times simulation is repeated.
 Adjacency matrix cells are summed over rounds.

 7. `stdevs`: Standard deviations of the truncated normal offer distribution for each tier.
 Ex.
 [0.1, 0.1, 0.2, 0.2] gives the standard deviations for tier 1, tier2, tier3, and tier4 offers.